lostechies/blog/_derickbailey/2012-05-04-wrapping-ajax-in-a-thin-command-framework-for-backbone-apps.md

 One of the more interesting things I&#8217;m doing with this is using it as a timed polling mechanism.
 I set up a command and then I wrap the commands &#8220;execute&#8221; function in another method that I can call from a setTimeout.
 When the command executes, I check the response.
 If I find the data I need, I move on.
 If I don&#8217;t find the data I need, I call the wrapper function again, inside of a setTimeout.

-[gist id=2595175 file=3.js]
+{% gist 2595175 3.js %}

 There&#8217;s lot of fun little tricks you can do with a simple object wrapper like this, that would be a little more cumbersome and awkward when directly using $.ajax.